Akiftsc/my-news-app/README.md

 ﻿# my-news-app

-You can start project by "npm run start" then you might like to refresh the news, in that case you should run "npm set".
+For run the project, All you have to do is type "npm run start" on command run, after then the project will start and refresh the news each minute.